joesb/helios360/content/deliver/index.md

 ---
-title: We deliver
+title: We deliver for founders of ambitious businesses
-description: Four ways that I help founders and CEOs of ambitious businesses to tame the chaos and rekindle the fire
+description: Four ways that I help founders and CEOs to tame the chaos and rekindle the fire
 layout: section.njk
 type: page
 date: 2025-03-25T14:29:44Z